The Graph Cut Kernel for Ranked Data: Conclusion

 \section{Conclusion}

 In this paper, we presented a theoretically founded methodology to apply submodular function optimization for ranked data of all kinds: full, top-$k$ and interleaving.
-This allowed us to define the \emph{submodular kernel} that attains good empirical performance while only incurring fairly small computational costs.
-Thanks to the submodular kernel, we enabled the use of kernel-based methods for large scale datasets of rankings with the hope of encouraging a more widespread use of kernel methods for rankings.
+This allowed us to define the graph cut kernel that attains good empirical performance while only incurring fairly small computational costs.
+Thanks to the graph cut kernel, we enabled the use of kernel-based methods for large-scale datasets of rankings with the hope of encouraging a more widespread use of kernel methods for rankings.
 We support our claims by empirically training Gaussian process classifiers using both synthetic and real datasets and reporting the empirical time complexity.
-The submodular kernel has proved to match or outperform the performance of the \sota kernels both in terms of accuracy on the classification task and of clock time.\\ We believe that the submodular kernel will greatly benefit both practitioners, as they now have access to a wider range of tools for real-world applications, and researchers, as we have consolidated the theoretical connection between submodular functions optimization and ranked data.
+The graph cut kernel has proved to match or outperform the performance of the \sota kernels both in terms of accuracy on the classification task and of clock time.

+We believe that the graph cut kernel will greatly benefit both practitioners, as they now have access to a wider range of tools for real-world applications, and theoreticians, as we have consolidated the theoretical connection between the graph cut function optimization and ranked data.
 We have thus opened several exciting research directions.
-For example, extending the presented framework from ranking to ratings or consider specific submodular functions to further reduce the computational cost of the kernel.
+We leave as an open problem the extension of the graph cut kernel to general submodular functions, which will require a different way to extract information from the rankings.
+Another possible future research direction is to adapt the graph cut kernel from ranking to ratings.